 Note that if you presently have a work card, any of the above circumstances could also cause it to be revoked.
 If you have an outstanding warrant in Nevada, you should retain counsel right away to try to get rid of it before your employer finds out about it.

-Where do I apply for a work card in Las Vegas, NV?
+Where to apply for a work card in Las Vegas, NV

 It depends on whether you are applying to work in the gaming industry or not: